 In Appleseed, Kudoh manages to overturn a bad situation by kicking a villain's weapon and threatening the others with his own.
 The good guys grab their guns as well, point it at the baddies and quickly run out of the room.
 But Kudoh, for some reason, doesn't follow them.
 He stays there pointing his gun at the baddies, who outnumber him ten to one, and is shot to death as soon as the others are gone.

-Tereus in Appleseed Ex Machina tries to have a Stupid Sacrifice, but gets kicked out of it by other protagonists.
+Tereus in Appleseed Ex Machina tries to have one, but gets kicked out of it by other protagonists.

 GANTZ.
 An alien throws a highly corrosive acid at Katou.
 Instead of, say, pushing him out of the way, Kishimoto runs around him, blocks him with her body, and takes the blast.